rejdzu/CodingTest/README.md

 ## Possible improvements

+- Add rest of tests to increase coverage
 - Add proper configuration for urls, hardcoded expiry timespans, etc.
+- Add proper validation using FluentValidation or other frameworks
 - Add integration tests for the API using TestServer
 - Add acceptance tests
 - Add docker build